Filming Driving Plates: We’ve finally arrived!

 By Phil Bates, Artbeats President & Founder

-Artbeats recently released Washington, DC aerials.
+Artbeats Washington, DC aerials.
 View the demo reel here.

 After months of work from Artbeats staff, outside consultants and our pilot, the Transportation Security Administration granted us a waiver to spend two days shooting aerials over Washington, DC.
 The monumental red tape included getting clearance from the military, Secret Service, FBI and TSA.
 With that work behind us, we still had to get permits, as well as clearance from the tower at Reagan International Airport.
 Because of their busy weekdays, they asked us to push our daytime flights to Saturday.